City Office: 280 South Maple Street, PO Box 435, Grant, MI 49327

 Water Tower Park on M-37 (Maple)

-Blanche Lake Park
+Blanche Lake Park boat launch and dock

 Grant is a full-service city located in southern Newaygo County along the M-37 corridor, about 25 minutes north of Grand Rapids and 30 minutes east of Muskegon.
 The City is located on a major Michigan Highway (M-37) that acts as a popular direct route for travel between Grand Rapids and Traverse City.
 Many of our residents commute to Grand Rapids, Muskegon, and Fremont for employment, making Grant a "bedroom community".